clucas26e4/ramics_archimedean/README.md

 * `Rpos.v` : definition of positive real numbers and some lemmas used to manipulate them.
 * `riesz_logic_List_more.v` : additionnal lemmas for lists.
 * `polynomials.v` : definition of polynomial expressions and their evaluations on real numbers.
-* `riesz_logic_Nat_more.v` : definition of tetration (tower of exponentials) and well-founded orders on N², N³ and N⁴, used to ensure terminations (notably to prove decidability).
+* `riesz_logic_Nat_more.v` : definition of tetration (tower of exponentials) and well-founded orders on N², N³ and N⁴, used to ensure terminations.
 * `R_complements.v` : contains the additional axioms (IPP and Sequential compactness) as well as some alternative definitions and additional results for limits.
 * `Lim_seq_US.v` : adaptation of the file `Lim_seq.v` from the Coquelicot library, except we define limits on Uniform spaces insteand of only real numbers.
 * `pol_continuous.v` : proof that the evaluation of polynomial expressions is continuous.